 Category

-Examples of fusion dishes in Kiribati
+The importance of food in Kiribati

 When visiting Kiribati, there are a few must-try dishes that will give you a true taste of the culture.
 One of the most popular dishes is called “Kakai,” a type of seafood soup made with coconut milk and a variety of fish and shellfish.
 Another dish to try is “Palusami,” a bundle of taro leaves filled with a mixture of coconut cream and onions, wrapped in banana leaves and baked.
 Finally, “Teburoro” is a traditional dessert made with mashed banana, coconut milk, and sugar.
 Don’t leave Kiribati without trying these delicious dishes!